-Growing Bell Peppers in hydroponic or aeroponic systems is a great way to create your…
+Growing cherry tomatoes in hydroponic or aeroponic systems is totally fine and is a great…

 Growing strawberries in hydroponic or aeroponic systems is totally fine and is a great use of your pod space.
 It is super easy to get started and I will walk you through every step to get your plant growing.

 Growing hydroponic strawberries is incredibly easy and rewarding.
 All you need are some drainage equipment and growing mediums like peat moss or coir, plus nutrients to nurture the plants.
 You can simply place strawberry seeds in a shallow tray of water with nutrient solution added, or fill net pots or fabric pots part way up with growing medium, then put your strawberry plant cuttings in them.
 Hydroponic strawberries are ideal for replanting and if done correctly can continually produce runners that provide new plants indefinitely.
 Additionally, the lack of soil means no messy residue like dirt getting all over hands and surfaces when picking and harvesting strawberries from their hydroponic garden.

 Before we dive in, I recommend getting starter plants instead of growing from seeds because it can take a REALLY long time to get fruit from a seed.